AnthonyOlugbenga/Sonak_robotframework_test/README.md

-# An E-Commerce testing project, purchase to payment, a basic principle of end to end testing.
+# An E-Commerce testing project,
+Purchase to payment, a basic principle of end to end testing.
 Sonak_robotframework_test.
 Designed with Page Object Model pattern in Robot framework.